 Executive director Heidi Lasley Barajas provides UROC with leadership in helping to solve critical urban challenges in the Twin Cities and beyond.
-She is also the associate dean for engagement, diversity and undergraduate programs in the University's College of Education and Human Development.
+She is also an associate professor in the University's College of Education and Human Development.
+In addition, Heidi spends part of her effort working in the Office for Public Engagement supporting the coordination of the University’s urban agenda.
 A sociologist by training, Heidi's research, teaching and public service focus on issues related to access and equity, concentrating on building educational institutions that support students across differences of race, gender, and class.
-She is an affiliate with the University's Department of Organizational Leadership, Policy and Development, a board member of Hope Community and co-chairs the Northside Achievement Zone's College Action Team.
+She is the board chair of Hope Community—a community non-profit on Franklin Avenue dedicated to revitalizing underserved neighborhoods through affordable housing and citizen engagement, is a member of the steering committee for the Hennepin County Penn Avenue Works project, and co-chairs the Northside Achievement Zone's College Action Team.
 Heidi received her doctoral degree in sociology from the University of Minnesota as a National Science Foundation Fellow.

 Sara Axtell, community-campus health liaison

 As a University community-campus health liaison, Sara Axtell works with community groups to develop collaborations with University faculty, staff and students.
 She serves as an advisor to UROC's Engaged Dissertation Fellowship Program and UROC's Participatory Action Research Teams, which address community priorities by combining community knowledge with academic knowledge.
 Sara also serves as the public engagement faculty development liaison in the University's Office for Public Engagement.

 612-624-4470 | email@example.com